-The mission of the organisation is to support our community through funded and internally created projects that also provide a springboard for Turkish speaking people to gain training and support that will ultimately result in them not requiring government benefits to survive.
+The mission of the organisation is to support our community through funded and internally created projects that also provide a springboard for Turkish speaking people to gain training and support that will ultimately result in them being self-sufficient and able to employ others in the community.
+The ultimate measure of success will be for us to reduce the number of Turkish speaking people that require government benefits.